kasir-barati/bugs/README.md

 4. `pnpm start`.

 # How to Run the `simplified.ts`

+This one will not work, if you just need to upload something in Minio try to use `pnpx ts-node upload1.ts`.

 1. `pnpm install --frozen-lockfile`
 2. Change the `fileName` to point to an absolute path.